The breakdown of weak null singularities inside black holes: Proof of Theorem and Theorem

-which implies, integrating from the center where $\rho=0$, that an exponential flux of radiation is controlled by $ \rho$.
-Note that we omitted various terms, including some depending on the data on the outgoing cone $\{u_1\} \times [v_1,v_{max}]$, and $r$ factors.
-The main novel ingredient through which we obtain this control is the a priori radiation flux estimate \eqref{ingoingphi}.
+We omitted various terms, some depending on the data on the outgoing cone $\{u_1\} \times [v_1,v_{max}]$, and $r$ factors.
+The main novel ingredient through which we obtain this control is an a priori radiation flux estimate, see \eqref{ingoingphi}.

 \item \textit{The charge $Q$ is dominated by the Hawking mass $\rho$}